kalradev/bid-intelligence/README.md

 # 📌 Bid-Intelligence.ai — RFP Analysis & Bid Management Platform

 Bid-Intelligence.ai is an AI-powered platform that automates the extraction, analysis, and cost estimation of **RFP (Request for Proposal) documents**.
-Users upload bid documents, and the system processes them through the **OpenAI API** to generate summaries, departmental insights, and bid-management support.
+Users upload bid documents, and the system processes them through AI providers (OpenAI / Gemini) to generate summaries, departmental insights, and bid-management support.

+---

+## 📚 Main Documentation (Start Here)

+- `QUICK_START.md` – install, configure AI keys, run backend + frontend, optional PostgreSQL.
+- `IMPLEMENTATION_SUMMARY.md` – technical overview of deterministic BOQ, OEM/model enrichment, and the processing pipeline.
+- `SECURITY_MEASURES.md` – security hardening, data handling, and deployment considerations.

+You can treat these as the **main docs**; other `.md` files are detailed/internal notes.

 ---